chmod730/chmod730.github.io/index.md

 <br />I was lucky enough to get on Stanford's ['Code In Place 2020'](https://www.stanforddaily.com/2020/05/07/students-instructors-share-thoughts-on-free-course-code-in-place/) project, which was a blast.

-Now I've ended up down the rabbit hole and using Github and making webpages...WTF is going on.
+Now I've ended up down the rabbit hole and using Github and making webpages...and really enjoying the challenge<br />

+looking for a structured learning intro to coding for free?
+Check out [Harvard's CS50 course](https://cs50.harvard.edu/x/2020/)<br />